dhritij27/ProgressTracker/README.md

 # ProgressTracker

-HabitFlow is a cross-platform mobile app for tracking daily habits and tasks while visualizing productivity over time.
+ProgressTracker is a cross-platform mobile app for tracking daily habits and tasks while visualizing productivity over time.
 It helps users build consistency, reflect on progress, and stay motivated through clear analytics and a calm, focused UX.

 Built with **Expo + React Native**, HabitFlow runs on both **iOS and Android** from a single codebase.